gouhongshen/docs/storage_usage.md

 <br>

 **Handle Pipeline**
-* we can use the logtail pull pipeline
+* we can use the log tail pull pipeline
   ```
   OpCode_OpGetLogTail
   ```